hercules001/hashlips-x-nftport/README.md

   - `npm install`
 - Copy your image layers into the `layers` folder.
 - Use the `src/config.js` file to set up your layers and NFT information.

-## Reference the [video](https://youtu.be/AaCgydeMu64) for more details.
-All commands to upload and mint are the same.